-Emissions regulations are becoming increasingly strict to combat the amount of GHG emissions emitted from road transport.
+Regulations are becoming increasingly strict to combat the amount of GHG emissions emitted from road transport.
 Car manufacturers are having to make adaptations to the designs of their vehicles to meet the stringent limits.

 One method of reducing exhaust emissions is the use of after-treatment devices.
-The majority of modern diesel vehicles are designed to incorporate an Exhaust Gas Recirculation (EGR) system.
+The majority of modern vehicles are designed to incorporate an Exhaust Gas Recirculation (EGR) system.
 But, what is an EGR...?

-What is an EGR Valve?
+What is an EGR valve?

-Within modern, diesel internal combustion engines, Exhaust Gas Recirculation (EGR) is a method to control Nitrogen Oxides (NOx) emissions, produced as a byproduct during the combustion process.
+Within modern internal combustion engines, Exhaust Gas Recirculation (EGR) is a method to control Nitrogen Oxides (NOx) emissions, produced as a by-product during the combustion process.

 The EGR valve is the main component of the EGR system and it's normally closed.
 It connects the exhaust manifold to the intake manifold and is controlled by either a vacuum or a built-in electric step motor.
 The function of the EGR valve is to control the flow of exhaust gas being recirculated depending on the engine load.

 Nitrogen Oxide (NOx)